martinopiaggi/Gambetto/Documents/game design document.md

 ## Technical Specification

-- **Engine**: Unity (ideal for both PC and Mobile platforms).
+- **Engine**: Unity.
-- **Graphics**: 3D low poly
+- **Graphics**: 3D low poly.
 - **Controls**: The player can use the space key/mouse click (or screen tap on mobile) to select his move.
 He needs to press it when the light displayed on the terrain corresponds to his desired direction.
 Initially the pawn can only move one step in each direction (excluding diagonal moves), but the game will provide some power-ups to increase the variety of the movement.
 In this last case the player will be also able to select the destination cell always in the unforgiving way that distinguishes the game.

 ### Project Structure Overview

 Materials

 - Two distinct chessboard materials: Dark and Light.
-These could represent the two different colored squares on a chessboard.
+These are used for the two different colored squares on the chessboard and for all the pieces.
-- background fog
-- gradient background
+- Background fog.
-- materials change depending on the color scheme of the scene
+- Particles materials for dust & rain.
+- Transparent material for the end of level light shaft.
+- Emissive materials for the selected square & for the higlighted square (only visible if activated in accessibility settings).

 Scenes

 - A main menu for game navigation.
 - Level selector scene.
 - Quotes scene.